 The Authority purchased other authorized coverage from private insurance companies through the North Carolina Department of Insurance.
-The Authority carries terminal operator's legal liability coverage from a private insurer at a premium of 0.265% for every dollar of operating revenue, not including rental and lease earnings.
+The Authority carries terminal operator's legal liability coverage from a private insurer at a premium of 0.265% for every dollar of operating revenue, not including lease income.